CRO marketing is one of the most overlooked and underutilized marketing strategies.

 Conversion Rates Impact Your Revenue

-This brings us to our last CRO benefit — revenue.
-The most obvious, and most important, benefit of CRO is that you’ll end up making more sales.
+This brings us full circle, the benefit of revenue.
+The most obvious, and most important, upside of CRO is that you’ll end up making more sales.

 Pushing site visitors along each micro-conversion will eventually lead to the most important conversion — a purchase.
 And that’s what every business really wants, isn’t it?